sarisp3260/back-todo/README.md

 # Back-end Repository

-This repository was created for the purpose of creating a back end api service.
+This repository was created for the purpose of creating a back end api service for the aplication Todo list.
+In addition the database was created in Mongobd using a mongo service call Atlas which facilitated the visualization of the database.

 ## Technologies